-Note: In order to set up the credentials for a Microsoft Azure account, there are a number of steps you must complete first.
-For more information refer to Setting up a Microsoft Azure Account.
+Note: In order to set up the credentials for an Microsoft ARM account, there are a number of steps you must complete first.
+For more information refer to Setting up a Microsoft Azure Resource Manager

+Account.

 5. Click Create to complete.